turingschool/launch-curriculum/module3/Projects/PairProject.md

 This project will help you practice the MVC skills we have learned, and push you to grow your collaborative skills.
 Each section of the project builds on the previous section; so, you will need to [pair program](https://www.geeksforgeeks.org/pair-programming/) with your partner.

 Before starting the project, read through the requirements (ask an instructor if you need any clarification).
-Break down a list of tasks that need to be accomplished for each section, and determine who will 'drive' and who will 'navigate' for that task.
-Try to have equal opportunities to drive and navigate.

 As you work, it will be helpful to review the [Git for Pairs Lesson](/module2/lessons/Week2/GitForPairs).

 ## Create your MVC Application

 In order to get started with the project, one partner will need to create the initial project structure so that it can be pushed to GitHub for collaboration.
+For this section, one partner will drive and the other partner will navigate.

 1. Create a new MVC Application
 2. Install the packages you need to: